I. GROUP CLASSES

 - Alternatively, the student can opt to apply a credit of 100% of the payment toward a future class.
 The credit must be used within one year from the date of issue.

-- If a student withdraws before the second class has been held, the student may choose a 70% cash refund or a 90% credit.
-If a student withdraws after the second class but before the third class is held, the student may choose a 50% cash refund or an 80% credit toward a future class.
+- If a student withdraws before the second class has been held, the student may choose a 70% cash refund of the tuition or a 90% credit.
+If a student withdraws after the second class but before the third class is held, the student may choose a 50% cash refund of the tuition or an 80% credit toward a future class.

 - Cash refunds will not be made for withdrawals after the first three class sessions, regardless of how many classes were attended by the student.
 Class credits may be issued for withdrawals prior to mid-term (week 5).
 (Classes held before the withdrawal notice has been submitted will be deducted from the total class credit.)